 Chocolate and mint are the perfect pair for holiday desserts.
 Combine them in a mousse pie and everyone will be thrilled!
 Smooth and insanely creamy, this mousse tart has a chocolate cookie crust which makes it easy to put together.
 And it can be frozen.

-The vintage recipe I'm sharing today surprised me.
+This vintage recipe I'm sharing today surprised me.

-Not in the beginning, because I love the combination of flavors (Mint Double Chocolate Brownies anyone?), and the recipe seemed pretty straight forward.
-But the first step results in a very dubious-looking mess, like jello that has an enormous amount of gelatin and you don't quite know what to do with it.
+But the first step results in a very dubious-looking mess, like jello that has an enormous amount of gelatin and not enough liquid, and you don't quite know what to do with it.

-Well, after the cream is added and everything is whipped, a satiny, smooth, perfectly colored mixture emerges, wiping all doubts that it will be a great dessert.
-I sometimes wonder how anybody got to the end of the recipe with such a bad start.
+After the cream is added and everything is whipped, a satiny, smooth, perfectly colored mixture emerges, wiping all doubts that it will be a great dessert.

 Why this recipe works